inferno2f/inferno2f/README.md

 ### Hello there, I'm Vlad 👋
 ## Working my way up to become a fully fledged Python Developer 🙋‍♂️

 - 👨🏼‍💻 I'm currently studying at Yandex Praktikum on a Python-dev course!
-- 🎯 My goal is to turn my passion for software development into professional career
+- 🎯 My goal is to turn my passion for software development into a professional career
 - 🧐 I’m looking for job opportunities as a junior Python developer
 - 🌎 I speak Russian, English, and Spanish
 - ⚡ Fun fact: big fan of music, learned to play guitar during the pandemic
 - 📍 Currently located: Saint-Petersburg, Russia